-- The seventh game has Lyn's Tale, a prologue spanning 9 chapters that deals with a plot completley unrelated to the main story, which takes place two years afterwards and stars a different character.
+- The seventh game has Lyn's Tale, a prologue + 10 chapters that deals with a plot completely unrelated to the main story (save some Early-Bird Cameo and Foreshadowing), which takes place one year later and stars a different character.
 (Either Eliwood or Hector) Like many examples, you can skip it on a second or subsequent playthrough... but doing that is a very bad idea, as characters from Lyn's Tale retain their level-ups when they rejoin in the main game.
-By skipping it you're effectively robbing around a third of the cast of up to 9 chapters worth of Exp gain.
+By skipping it you're effectively robbing around a third of the cast of up to 10 chapters worth of Exp gain.
 At least playing it on Hard Mode cuts out all the tutorials.

 - Shadow Dragon has a prologue that lasts 4 chapters that, to the shock of many players, actually requires you to sacrifice one of your party members to progress.
 The entire prologue is skipped on any of the Hard Modes, in which case Frey will be assumed to have been the sacrifice.
 (The next game went with this as canon)